Non-linear parabolic PDEs with rough coefficients and critical data: existence, uniqueness and regularity of weak solutions: Introduction

 \subsection{Hypercontractivity as a main tool}

 We ignore the initial condition $u(0) = u_0$ for the moment and take a look at the non-linear term $\phi(u)$ instead.
 Assume that $u$ belongs to the solution space $X \coloneqq \Z^{r,q}_\beta$.
 Then $\phi(u)$ does \emph{not} belong again to $X$ because $\phi$ is of super-linear growth.
 Consequently, the parabolic solution operator $(\partial_t - \Div(A\nabla))^{-1}$ has to compensate the loss in the integrability and weight parameters caused by the non-linearity in order to be able to map back into $X$.
 We call this regularizing effect \emph{hypercontractivity} throughout this article.
-To obtain it, one can rely on \begin{itemize} \item[(a)] parabolic Sobolev embeddings, \item[(b)] hypercontractivity of the heat semigroup on Lebesgue spaces. \end{itemize} In the presence of rough coefficients, (a) is not exploitable to obtain sufficient hypercontractivity, see Remark~\ref{rem:hyper_sobolev} below.
+To obtain it, one can rely on one of the two items: \begin{itemize} \item[(a)] parabolic Sobolev embeddings, \item[(b)] hypercontractivity of the heat semigroup on Lebesgue spaces. \end{itemize} In the presence of rough coefficients, (a) is not exploitable to obtain sufficient hypercontractivity, see Remark~\ref{rem:hyper_sobolev} below.
 Instead, we exploit (b) in our framework.
-To do so, we introduce a class of hypercontractive singular integral operators (SIOs) in Definition~\ref{def:SIO} which generalizes the usual notion of an SIO.
-Our SIOs do not, in general, possess a representation by a pointwise kernel (the \enquote{beyond Calderón--Zygmund}-regime), which makes them amenable to solution operators with rough coefficients.
+To do so, we introduce a class of hypercontractive singular integral operators (SIOs) in Definition~\ref{def:SIO} which generalizes classical notions of SIOs.
+Our SIOs are bounded operators $\L^q$ to weighted $\L^r$ on the upper half-space, and they enjoy some decay properties.
+However, they do not, in general, possess a representation by a pointwise kernel (the \enquote{beyond Calderón--Zygmund}-regime), including solution operators with rough coefficients.
 By virtue of the hypercontractivity of heat semigroups (generated by $L \coloneqq - \Div(A\nabla)$), solution operators to parabolic problems with rough coefficients are hypercontractive SIOs, see Section~\ref{subsec:duhamel_cauchy}.
 Hypercontractivity of the solution operators follows from the following extrapolation result, see Theorem~\ref{thm:sio}.